AdobeDocs/campaign.en/help/common/delivery/using/push/create-notifications-android.md

 1. Click **[!UICONTROL Save]** and send your delivery.

 The image and web page should be displayed in the push notification when received on the subscribers' mobile Android devices.

+   >[!NOTE]
+   >
+   >Additional options for notification message are only available with HTTP v1 API configuration.
+For more on this, refer to this [section](configuring-the-mobile-application-android.md#android-service-httpv1).